-The Proposed Concept Masterplan provides a significantly improved ecological outcome for the site and retains significant land for conservation.
-The portions of land dedicated to conservation (being land zoned E2 and RE1) coincides with portions of the site identified as containing significant vegetation and threatened species habitat including Cumberland Plain and Alluvial Woodlands listed as critically endangered and endangered under the BC Act and EPBC Act, as well as several fauna species including the Cumberland Plain Snail and the Little Bent-Wing and Eastern Bent-Wing Bat listed as vulnerable under the BC Act.
+The Proposed Concept Masterplan provides a significantly improved ecological outcome for the site and retains native vegetation comprised for threatened ecological communities and threatened species habitat for conservation.
+The portions of land dedicated to conservation (being land zoned E2 and RE1) coincides with portions of the site identified as containing threatened ecological communities and threatened species habitat including Cumberland Plain Woodland and River-flat Eucalypt Forest.
+Threatened species either known or predicted as likely to occur within the conservation lands include: